Close Banner

 Book That Hotel Room and Buy Theme Park Tickets Early

 Be sure to arrive early enough (at least the day before the race) so you have time to pick up your bib at the Expo before it closes the night before.
-You cannot pick up your bib on race day and nobody else can pick up your race bib for you (exceptions for parents of minors).
+You cannot pick up your bib on race day, and nobody else can pick up your race bib for you (exceptions for parents of minors).
 Knowing the Expo hours can help you plan your travel.
 Don't let a flight delay keep you from getting there in time.
 Plan a buffer.
 Read up on runDisney race day tips.

 Club runDisney

-Consider Club runDisney membership if you plan to participate in multiple races in the following year or two.
+Consider a Club runDisney membership if you plan to participate in multiple races in the following year or two.
 You can purchase a race bib a week earlier than other participants (only for some membership levels), which can be a big stress reliever, and get Tier 1 pricing.

 Hoppy planning!